illb/CarND-LaneLines-P1/writeup_template.md

 * mask region of interest
 * find lines with hough

+My modified draw_lines() function

+* separate left and right lines
+* remove noise
+  * sum the vectors to find the mean slope
+  * eliminate lines much off the average slope
+* merge lines
+  * predict with a single line using linear regression

 ###2.
 Identify potential shortcomings with your current pipeline

 * cannot detect lanes like belows